L1A1 Self-Loading Rifle: United Kingdom

 There was a special short butt designed for use with Arctic clothing or body armour, which incorporated fixing points for an Arctic chest sling system.
 After the introduction of the Maranyl furniture, as extra supplies became available it was retrofitted to older rifles as they underwent scheduled maintenance.
 This resulted in a mixture of wooden and Maranyl furniture within units and often on the same rifle.
 Wooden furniture was still in use in some Territorial Army units and in limited numbers with the RAF until at least 1989.

-The SLR selector has two settings (rather than the three that most metric FALs have), safety and semi-automatic, which are marked 'S' (safe) and 'R' (repetition.)
+The SLR selector has two settings (rather than the three that most metric FALs have), 'S' for safe and 'R' for repetition (semi-automatic).
 The magazine from the 7.62mm L4 light machine gun will fit the SLR.
 Commonwealth magazines were produced with a lug brazed onto the front to engage the recess in the receiver, in place of a smaller pressed dimple on the metric FAL magazine.
-As a consequence of this, metric FAL magazines can be used with the Commonwealth SLR, but SLR magazines will not fit the metric FAL.
+As a consequence of this, metric FAL magazines can sometimes be used with the Commonwealth SLR if the fit happens to work out properly, but SLR magazines will not fit the metric FAL.

 Despite the British, Australian and Canadian versions of the FAL being manufactured using machine tools which utilised the Imperial measurement system, they are all of the same basic dimensions.
 Parts incompatibilities between the original FAL and the L1A1 are due to pattern differences, not due to the different dimensions.
 Confusions over the differences has given rise to the terminology of "metric" and "inch" FAL rifles, which originated as a reference to the machine tools which produced them.
 Despite this, virtually all FAL rifles are of the same basic dimensions, true to the original Belgian FN FAL.
 In the US, the term "metric FAL" refers to guns of the Belgian FAL pattern, whereas "inch FAL" refers to ones produced to the Commonwealth L1A1/C1 pattern.

 SLRs could be modified at unit level to take two additional sighting systems.
 The first was the "Hythe sight", formally known as the "Conversion Kit, 7.62mm Rifle Sight, Trilux, L5A1" (L5A2 and L5A3 variants with different foresight inserts also existed) and intended for use in close range and in poor lighting conditions.
 The sight incorporated two rear sight aperture leaves and a tritium illuminated foresight insert for improved night visibility, which had to be replaced after a period of time due to radioactive decay.
 The first rear sight leaf had a 7 mm aperture which could be used alone for night shooting or the second leaf could be raised in front of it, superimposing a 2 mm aperture for day shooting.